dhis2/dhis2-docs-implementation/content/implementation/upgrades-planning.md

 * Development of training materials and user guides
 * Printing and distribution of documentation
-* Venue and logistics for training sessions
+* Venue and logistics for any in-person training sessions
 * Per diem and travel costs for trainers and participants
 * Staff time for preparing and conducting training